bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is writing HTML code with tags that indicate meaning to their content.
+It is possible to write a perfectly functional and nice looking website just using a bunch of div elements, however this is confusing to search engines and fellow developers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block is the default for css.
+It means that items will take up the entire width of the web page and no elements will be in line, next to them.
+An inline element can have other elements by their side, taking up only as much width as needed.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis.

 5. Explain why git is valuable to a team of developers.

+git commit -m "message"

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.